 Year-Round Rodeo Events

-In addition to the Mesquite Championship Rodeo and the Hip Hop Cowboy experience, keep an eye out for other rodeo events, motocross events and concerts held at the arena year-round.
-And if you’re not a Mesquite local, don’t forget to explore the authentically Texas town while you’re visiting.
-From the historic downtown to the friendly spirit of cowboy-hat-clad locals, you’ll find that in addition to being the Rodeo Capital of Texas, there’s a lot of spirit in Mesquite.
+In addition to the Mesquite Championship Rodeo and the Hip Hop Cowboy experience, keep an eye out for other rodeo events, motocross events, and concerts held at the arena year-round.
+And if you’re not a Mesquite local, don’t forget to explore the authentic Texas town while you’re visiting.
+From the historic downtown to the friendly spirit of cowboy-hat-clad locals, you’ll find that in addition to being the Official Rodeo Capital of Texas, there’s a lot of spirit in Mesquite.